 - Depression or apathy

 The stages of vascular dementia vary in every instance.
 It can begin gradually and steadily deteriorate if not addressed.
 Multiple minor strokes and damage to smaller blood vessels can increase the risk of vascular dementia.
-Studies also link vascular dementia with Alzheimer's disease, indicating that the two conditions are often concurrent.
+Studies also link vascular dementia to Alzheimer's disease, indicating that the two conditions are often concurrent.

-Treatment and Prevention of Vascular Dementia
+Prevention and Treatment of Vascular Dementia

 The health of our brains and all our blood vessels has long been linked to overall heart health.
 A healthy heart can help reduce the risk of a vascular incident that can lead to vascular dementia.
 Here’s how to keep your heart healthy and prevent vascular damage and dementia: